 - Through UCAS (fees apply).
 Note: UCAS does not offer the option to apply to first year (freshman-level) further education courses (Foundation, International Preparation and International Introduction courses).

 IMPORTANT: The Canadian office does not provide support to students who apply direct to UAL or through UCAS.
 Only choose those options if you do not wish to interview in Canada and require no advice or support.

 The Canadian office has a different application process and deadlines than the ‘apply online’ option on the UAL website so please follow the information below carefully.

 - If you have not already done so, please submit an Application Registration.
 This information about yourself will help us guide you through the international student application process.

 - After receiving your information, you will be asked to schedule a follow-up advisory to discuss course options, portfolio preparation, etc. This advisory is a mandatory step before an interview can be offered.

 - After submitting your information, you’ll receive an email with a checklist and instructions about how to submit supporting/supplementary documentation.

 - You may be invited to attend an admissions interview in Canada, or asked to submit a digital portfolio for review in London.

-REMEMBER: If you’d like to apply through the Canadian office, do not submit an online application on the UAL website or submit an application through UCAS.
+REMEMBER: If you’d like to apply through the Canadian office, do not submit a direct online application on the main UAL website or submit an application through UCAS.
 We cannot access your application, provide guidance, or schedule a Canadian interview if you apply through either of these routes.